-Kilts, the knee-length Scottish garment traditionally worn on formal occasions, is gaining popularity for everyday wear.
+Kilts, the knee-length Scottish garments traditionally worn on formal occasions, are gaining popularity for everyday wear.
 But what about wearing a kilt with a Scout uniform?

 Over the past few months, several pro-kilt Scouters have asked that very question.